 4. Not following through on agreements or arrangements.

-Skipping drop-off only leads to drama (and possibly police involvement) you don’t want, and ignoring an extra curricular activity can make your child feel less important than they really are.
-Neither of these situations foster healthy development or relationships.
+Skipping drop-off only leads to drama (and possibly police involvement) you don’t want, and ignoring an extracurricular activity can make your child feel less important than they really are.
+Neither of these situations fosters healthy development or relationships.

 5. Threatening to take your child away.

 As we touched on before, your child loves both their parents, regardless of your feelings on the matter.
 Threatening to take them, or time with them, away from the other parent to manipulate a situation in your favor, is selfish, and can lead to anger, drama, and drastic measures.
 Not only by your co-parent but your child as well.
 Avoid the drama, and try a more diplomatic approach when disagreements arise.